-Ohio legislators expanded eligibility for ILC on October 29, 2018, pursuant to Ohio Revised Code (ORC) 2951.041, if a defendant is charged with a crime and the court has a reason that drug or alcohol use was a factor leading to the criminal act at the time of the offense or if the person had a mental illness, or was a person with an intellectual disability and has never been convicted or plead guilty to a felony offense of violence (See ORC 2901.01(A)(9)) and the current charge is not:
+Ohio legislators recently enacted changes to ILC on April 12, 2021 pursuant to Ohio Revised Code (ORC) 2951.041, if a defendant is charged with a crime and the court has a reason that drug or alcohol use was a factor leading to the criminal act at the time of the offense or if the person had a mental illness, or was a person with an intellectual disability and has never been convicted or plead guilty to a felony offense of violence or a felony sex offense and the current charge is not:

 - An offense of violence;

 - A division of (A)(1) or (2) of the Aggravated Vehicular Homicide statute (ORC 2903.06);

 - A division of (A)(1) of the Aggravated Vehicular Assault statute (ORC 2903.08);

 - A charge that requires mandatory prison time;

 - Illegal Manufacture of Drugs, Illegal Cultivation of Marijuana, or Methamphetamine offenses;